iamdcj/reacts/hooks/README.md

 Hooks provide stateful components, without needing to use `class`es.

-Prior to the advent of Hooks, `function`al components were used for presentation purposes, and `class`es were used to working with state. **Hooks add state to functional components.**
+Prior to the advent of Hooks, `function`al components were used for presentation purposes, and `class`es were used to working with state/logic. **Hooks add state to functional components.**

 ## Benefits